-The variety of peers in a charging infrastructure as depicted in Figure 1 shows the complexity, but also the manifold of possibilities for optimized service offerings.
 The following subsections provide an overview on potential use cases surrounding the charging infrastructure.
 Each subsection provides potential realization options for the considered use case.
-Note that the use case discussion stems mainly from standardization work currently done in ISO/IEC and SAE. but the use cases show the potential of a Smart Grid charging infrastructure to be a flexible platform to realize a variety of known and upcoming service offerings
+Note that the use case discussion stems mainly from standardization work currently done in ISO (International Standardization Organization), IEC (International Electrotechnical Comission), and SAE (Society of Automotive Engineers). but the use cases show the potential of a Smart Grid charging infrastructure to be a flexible platform to realize a variety of known and upcoming service offerings.